Nakai Misl: History

 According to legend, in 1595 Guru Arjan Dev (1563–1606), the Fifth Sikh Guru, visited the village of Baherwal with some of his followers.
 The Guru was not received with hospitality, so he continued to the village of Jambar where he lay down on a charpai (cot) under a shady tree.
 Hem Raj, a Sandhu Jat, the Chaudhari or headman of Bahrwal, was absent when the Guru passed through his village.
 Hem Raj was ashamed of his town's inhospitality and went to Jambar and brought him back to his town.
 The Guru blessed Hem Raj and prophesied that they would one day rule.
-However, it took more than100 years for the prophecy to materialize.
+However, it took more than 100 years for the prophecy to materialize.

 By 1748 when Mughal power in Punjab was on its decline, Sikhs were in ascendance.
 Sardar Heera Singh Sandhu (1706–1776) took possession of the lands surrounding Baherwal.
 The countryside of Kasur was located in Nakka country South of Majha Region.
 His misl took the name of the area they ruled.
 He took Amrit Sanchar (Sikh Baptism) in 1731.
 Nakka means border, or gateway, and Nakka country was located between the Ravi and Sutlej south of Lahore.
 He also took Chunian from the Afghans, but died near Pakpattan in a battle against Sujan Chisti - a devotee of the Shrine of Baba Farid.
 His companions brought his corpse to Baherwal where it was cremated.
 Hira Singh Sandhu's son, Dal Singh Sandhu, was a minor, so his nephew Nar Singh Sandhu, son of Natha Singh Sandhu, succeeded him as leader of the misl.

 Nine months into his reign in 1768, Nar Singh was killed battling the Kharals at Kot Kumaliah.
 Nar Singh was issueless, and was succeeded by his brother Ran Singh.
 Ran Singh was ambitious and had expanded the misl's strength so that it became dominant among its neighbors.
 The misl reached its high point under Ran Singh.
 Ran Singh was a fierce warrior and the most powerful of the Nakai chiefs.
 He extended his rule to the talukas of Bucheke, Changa Manga, 69 km from Lahore, Chhichha, Devsal, Fatehpur, Jethupur, Kasur, Kharal fort of Kot Kamalia, Sharaqpur, Gugera pargana, 5 km to the west of the Ravi, and Shergarh, Zamburaks, and artillery.
 He could field 2,000 horsemen.
 Sardar Ran Singh was killed by one of the kharal tribe men.
 Ran Singh fought repeatedly against Kamar Singh, the ruler of Syedwala.
 Sometime before his death, Kamar Singh defeated and captured Syedwala.
-Sardar Ran Singh Nakai was killed by one of the kharal tribe men.
+Sardar Ran Singh Nakai was killed by one of the Kharal tribesmen.